 Discover more about the data features.

-Push notifications: Our client SDKs integrate seamlessly with the registration capabilities of Azure Notification Hubs, so you can send push notifications to millions of users simultaneously.
+Push notifications: The client SDKs integrate seamlessly with the registration capabilities of Azure Notification Hubs, so you can send push notifications to millions of users simultaneously.

 Discover more about the push notification features.

 Client SDKs: There is a complete set of client SDKs that cover native development (iOS, Android, and Windows), cross-platform development (Xamarin.iOS and Xamarin.Android, Xamarin.Forms), and hybrid application development (Apache Cordova).
 Each client SDK is available with an MIT license and is open-source.

 Azure App Service features

 The following platform features are useful for mobile production sites:

 Autoscaling: With App Service, you can quickly scale up or scale out to handle any incoming customer load.
 Manually select the number and size of VMs, or set up autoscaling to scale your mobile-app back end based on load or schedule.

 Discover more about autoscaling.

 Staging environments: App Service can run multiple versions of your site, so you can perform A/B testing, test in production as part of a larger DevOps plan, and do in-place staging of a new back end.

 Discover more about staging environments.

-Continuous deployment: App Service can integrate with common supply chain management (SCM) systems, so you can automatically deploy a new version of your back end by pushing to a branch of your SCM system.
+Continuous deployment: App Service can integrate with common source control management (SCM) systems, allowing you to easily deploy a new version of your back end.

 Discover more about deployment options.

 Virtual networking: App Service can connect to on-premises resources by using virtual network, Azure ExpressRoute, or hybrid connections.

-Isolated and dedicated environments: You can run App Service in a fully isolated and dedicated environment for securely running Azure App Service apps at high scale.
+Isolated and dedicated environments: For securely running Azure App Service apps, you can run App Service in a fully isolated and dedicated environment.
 This environment is ideal for application workloads that require high scale, isolation, or secure network access.

 Discover more about App Service environments.

 To get started with Mobile Apps in Azure App Service, complete the getting started tutorial.
 The tutorial covers the basics of producing a mobile back end and client of your choice.
 It also covers integrating authentication, offline sync, and push notifications.
 You can complete the tutorial multiple times, once for each client application.